HaiFeng-LY/ENSTAN/README.md

 # ENSTAN
 NESTAN is a novel spatiotemporal alignment framework designed for robust cross-modal fusion and representation learning from EEG and fNIRS signals.
-# Abstract
-Due to neurovascular coupling, an inherent emotional complementarity is observed between electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS); however, these modalities exhibit significant cross-modal spatiotemporal and individual differences in emotional expression.
-Furthermore, there is an inherent negative coupling between oxygenated hemoglobin and deoxygenated hemoglobin in fNIRS, which can lead to inconsistent results when models perform emotion prediction based on both.
-To address these challenges, this paper proposes the EEG-fNIRS spatiotemporal alignment network (ENSTAN), which comprises a dynamic multigraph attention mechanism, temporally aligned cross-attention, and a subspace source-target emotion alignment module.
-Given the limited availability of publicly accessible EEG-fNIRS emotion datasets, we validated the proposed ENSTAN on the self-constructed ENTER dataset and compared it with various baseline methods.
-The results demonstrate that ENSTAN achieved average accuracies of 91.97% in random cross-validation and 88.96% in trial-unit cross-validation for subject-dependent experiments, with a 73.24% average accuracy in subject-independent experiments, confirming its effectiveness.
-In addition, the proposed ENSTAN elucidates the salient interaction channels and response latencies between EEG and fNIRS.

 # ENTER
 https://gitee.com/tycgj/enter